 - Age limits.
 You generally can’t take out a policy on pets younger than eight weeks old or on dogs older than nine years, although some insurers have exceptions to this rule.
-A good way to get effective lifelong cover for a puppy is to consult your vet before your puppy is eight weeks old to understand what kind of cover you might need, and then ensure you maintain your policy without letting it lapse.
-Veterinary costs get more expensive and frequent with age, so taking out a policy before your dog is nine years old, and maintaining it for life, is often the only way to have insurance for older dogs.
+One way to get effective lifelong cover for a puppy is to consult your vet before your puppy is eight weeks old to understand what kind of cover you might need, and then ensure that you maintain your policy without letting it lapse.
+Veterinary costs often get more expensive and frequent with age, so taking out a policy before your dog is nine years old, and maintaining it for life, is often the only way to have insurance for older dogs.

 The value of having health insurance for your dog

 According to data from the Hollard Insurance Company, one of Australia’s largest pet insurance underwriters, the average cost of a foreign object ingestion claim in 2014 was $1,272.
 The highest recorded claim was over $16,000.